BU USRA Submission Requirements & General Information

 Value & Duration

-A USRA is to be held for 14 to 16 consecutive weeks on a full-time basis.
+A USRA is to be held for 14 to 16 consecutive weeks on a full-time basis (35-hour work week).
 The start date is to be decided on between student and supervisor.

 USRA Grant Holders at Brandon University

-In order for a student to undertake an Undergraduate Student Research Award, they must work under the full-time supervision of a faculty member who holds an active NSERC research grant (or SSHRC or CIHR grant as applicable).
+In order for a student to undertake an Undergraduate Student Research Award, they must work under the full-time supervision of a faculty member who is NSERC-, SSHRC-, or CIHR-eligible.
 The supervisor must agree to work with the student and, therefore, students are encouraged to contact potential supervisors as early as possible with their request.

 Current Brandon University NSERC Grant Holders